-This is a retrospective test-negative case control study that will be conducted in 7-10 Dutch hospitals using routinely collected patient medical and microbiological data.
-Patients and controls will be identified through regular and systematic screening of new hospital admissions with possible COVID19, according to ECDC case definition, in which the presence of SARS-CoV-2 as causative pathogen is appropriately tested.
-The study period will start at March 1st and will continue until the sample size has been reached.
+This retrospective case control study will be conducted in 7-10 Dutch hospitals using routinely collected patient medical and microbiological data.
+Patients and controls will be identified through regular and systematic screening of new hospital admissions with SARI symptoms, in which the presence of SARS-CoV-2 as causative pathogen is appropriately tested.
+The study will start at March 1st and continue until the sample size has been reached.